 - Pay the application fee

 - Supply a fingerprint card

-- Have a certificate of completion from your nursing program (or your official transcripts if your graduated out-of-state) sent directly to AZBN or LVBN
+- Have a certificate of completion from your nursing school sent directly to AZBN or LVBN (if you graduated out-of-state, your official transcripts may be required)

-Once everything is received and your application is reviewed, you will be issued a nursing license that has to be renewed on a periodic basis (this can vary based on the state of issuance).
+Once everything is received and your application is reviewed, you will be issued a nursing license.
+Your nursing license will need to be renewed on a periodic basis (this can vary based on the state of issuance).

 Get personal enrollment assistance.
 Use the Request Information form to contact a Nursing Admissions Representative today.